|Type of role||Teaching and education|

-As a VSO volunteer, you’ll draw on your experience to advise on teacher motivation, helping to develop curriculum, coach tutors, train pre-service teachers, and check resources are fit for purpose.
-You’ll also be responsible for monitoring and evaluating the progress of the placement.
-Project specifics vary, so you may work in a Teacher Training College, or an Education Development Centre, or Ministry of Education, for example.
-The aims of the project will also vary depending on the location of your placement.
+As a Teacher Trainer, you’ll draw on your experience to advise on teacher motivation, helping to develop curriculum, coach tutors, train pre-service teachers, and check resources are fit for purpose.
+You’ll also be responsible for monitoring and evaluating the progress of the project.

 Skills, qualifications and experience

 •A Bachelor's degree in education or related field

 •A minimum of 3 years teaching experience in Pre- primary, Primary, Secondary or teacher training college

 •Experience of teacher training, teacher coaching, teacher capacity building is desirable.

 •Ability to demonstrate excellent practice in the classroom

 •Computer literacy and basic skills in managing information systems, such as creating Excel spreadsheets and Word documents

 How we support our in-country volunteers